alexis-mignon/DML/README.md

 Any publication made using this code or a modification, adaptation or traduction of this code should mention the publications [[1]] and [[2]]

+## Requirements

+This module depends on the lgbopt module available here: https://github.com/alexis-mignon/python-lgbopt

 ## References

 [[1]] *PCCA: A new approach for distance learning from sparse pairwise constraints*.
 Alexis Mignon, Frédéric Jurie.
 Computer Vision and Pattern Recognition (CVPR) 2012.